-TaxAct’s free version isn’t a good fit for homeowners but the Plus tier is because it’s designed for taxpayers who own homes, those with investments and those who make charitable donations.
+TaxAct’s free version or Basic+ aren’t a good fit for homeowners but the Deluxe tier is because it’s designed for taxpayers who own homes and those who make charitable donations.

-More than 60% of Americans own a home, 24% claim charitable donations and around half of Americans own stock.
-So, there’s a really good chance that most taxpayers will have to use at least Plus, if not the other tiers.
+More than 64% of Americans owned a home in 2018 and around 24% claim charitable donations.
+So, there’s a really good chance that most taxpayers will have to use at least Deluxe+, if not the other tiers.
 In this sense, the Free version is very limited and the numbers say you won’t qualify for it.

-The Plus tier allows you to claim deductions for the interest you’ve paid on your mortgage, losses you’ve incurred from your investments as well as those charitable donations.
+This tier allows you to claim deductions for the interest you’ve paid on your mortgage, property tax payments, mortgage credit certificates, and your charitable donations.